Protecting Workers from AI Displacement

 Universal Basic Income: Security in an Automated Economy

-The BOOST Act addresses precisely the economic insecurity that AI displacement threatens to accelerate.
 As automation eliminates jobs across knowledge work sectors, a guaranteed monthly income provides crucial stability enabling workers to retrain, pursue education, care for family members, or seek quality employment rather than accepting whatever precarious work remains available.
-Representative Tlaib notes that this “regular cash assistance would make a tremendous difference to families teetering on the edge of poverty or struggling to pay their bills”—a description that will apply to millions more workers as AI transforms labor markets.9
+We support Representative Rashida Tlaib’s BOOST Act, which would provide $250 per month to all adults aged 19-67, funded through a modest tax on higher incomes.

 Corporate Taxation to Fund Social Investment

-Rather than forcing individual workers to absorb the costs of technological displacement, we must tax corporate AI beneficiaries to fund socially valuable work unlikely to face automation soon.
-This revenue should support education, childcare, elder care, mental health counseling, and community-building initiatives—precisely the human-centered work that AI cannot replicate and that our society desperately needs.1
+Rather than forcing individual workers to absorb the costs of technological displacement, we must tax corporate AI beneficiaries to fund socially valuable work.
+When firms replace human workers with automated systems, they should pay taxes supporting those displaced workers and funding the social infrastructure our communities need—education, childcare, elder care, and community-building initiatives.1

 Worker Empowerment Through Collective Bargaining

 Without unions, workers face automation alone and powerless.
 Companies choose when and how to deploy AI, and individual workers have no say in whether their job gets automated away.4 Collective bargaining gives workers a seat at the table when these decisions get made.
+We must pass the PRO Act to strengthen labor protections and remove barriers to union organizing.

 Our Path Forward